hieuhub/critical-import-risk-eda/README.md

-U.S Supply Chain Fragility & Critical Import Risk Analysis
+# U.S Supply Chain Fragility & Critical Import Risk Analysis

-- Overview
+## Summary

-This project analyzes U.S. critical import exposure across selected HS4 product categories and identifies where supplier-country disruption could create the largest business risk.
+This project analyzes U.S. critical import exposure across selected HS4 product categories and identifies where supplier-country disruption could create the largest supply chain risk.

-The analysis focuses on a practical supply chain question:
+The analysis estimates supplier concentration, disruption value at risk, and diversification priority for critical product categories such as computers, computer parts, auto parts, integrated circuits, telecom equipment, batteries, medical instruments, pharmaceuticals, and critical metals.

+The final output is an executive Tableau dashboard supported by a Python data pipeline, PostgreSQL analysis views, and a documented risk scoring model.

+## Business Question

-If a top supplier country is disrupted, how much import value is exposed, and which product categories should be prioritized for diversification?
+If a top supplier country is disrupted, how much import value is exposed, and which critical product categories should be prioritized for supplier diversification?

-The final deliverable is an executive Tableau dashboard supported by a Python data pipeline, PostgreSQL analysis views, and a risk scoring model.

-- Business Context
+## Business Context

 Critical goods such as computers, semiconductors, telecom equipment, batteries, auto parts, medical instruments, pharmaceuticals, and key metals are often dependent on a small group of supplier countries.